Evolution of trust in structured populations: Introduction

-There have been studies in the literature on the evolutionary dynamics of trust games, but they have yet to apply the theoretical approach of evolutionary graph theory.
+There have been studies in the literature on the evolutionary graph theory of trust games.
+In particular, Lim and Capraro~\cite{lim2021synergy} have theoretically studied a 4-strategy system in structured populations, where a player can be an investor and trustee simultaneously.
+However, the seminal 3-strategy system has yet to apply the theoretical approach of evolutionary graph theory.
 Specifically, previous studies have either been based on analytical studies of well-mixed populations~\cite{abbass2015n,fang2021evolutionary} or Monte Carlo simulation studies in structured populations~\cite{chica2017networked,hu2021adaptive,li2022n,xia2022costly}.
 Analytical studies on structured populations are still lacking.
-Ohtsuki and Nowak~\cite{ohtsuki2006replicator} provide the general replicator equations for multi-strategy two-player games on regular graphs, where each player has the same number of neighbors.
+Ohtsuki and Nowak~\cite{ohtsuki2006replicator} have provided the general replicator equations for multi-strategy two-player games on regular graphs, where each player has the same number of neighbors.
 This enables the theoretical analysis of trust games in a structured population.
 Given that most current studies on evolutionary trust games are $N$-player games, which are not analytically feasible at the moment, we need to first transfer the underlying model to the form of two-player games.
 In this work, we follow the 3-strategy setup of the seminal work on evolutionary trust games~\cite{abbass2015n}, but propose a corresponding two-player version.
 On this basis, we focus on theoretical solutions under different strategy updating rules in structured populations and how they affect the evolution of trust in the structured population.
 We start by introducing a corresponding two-player trust game model in the next section.